Explore the UK legal position and main issues employers face when dealing with race discrimination in the workplace

 Q: As a white HR professional, how can I best show allyship?

 An ally is a person who speaks up for or champions underrepresented groups while not being part of that demographic.
-They use their own privilege to create opportunities for those less privileged.
-Allyship is not only standing up for what’s right, but acknowledging that, as a part of the privileged group, you have probably benefited from the systemic racism, and then using that knowledge to make efforts to address any of your own ingrained beliefs.
+They use their white advantage to create opportunities for others.
+Allyship is not only standing up for what’s right, but acknowledging that, as a part of an advantaged group, you may well have benefited from systemic racism, and then using that knowledge to make efforts to address any of your own ingrained beliefs.
 Allyship is important as allies have a voice and influence that allows them to be heard in ways that the underrepresented group cannot.
-As part of the privileged group, allies can influence many members of the privileged group, sharing their learning and reflections with them.
-By virtue of the fact that allies can reach the privileged group in a more significant way, without effective allies, the disadvantages of the underrepresented group are more likely to continue for longer.
+Allies can influence many members of the advantaged group, sharing their learning and reflections with them.

 Allyship is not about taking over or coming to the rescue, the actions allies take should be agreed by the community they are serving.
 Allyship is about recognising that resolving the issues benefits everyone and then working alongside the underrepresented group to address the issues.